St. Joseph City Police Department

 December 14, 1929

 On December 14, 1929, 25-year old St. Joseph City Police Officer Charles Skelly was on foot patrol at the corner of Broad and State Streets.
-At around 7:30 PM, Forrest Kool of Buchanan approached Officer Skelly to let him know that a Hudson coupe had brushed fenders with his car.
-Officer Skelly approached the driver and ordered both men to go to the police station, a couple blocks away at Main and Broad Streets.
-Officer Skelly then jumped onto the running board of the Hudson when the driver pulled a Colt .45 caliber automatic gun from the door pocket and fired three bullets.
-One bullet entered his chest, one in his right side and the third bullet was fired into his back as the wounded officer swayed and swung from the car.
-Officer Charles Skelly stumbled backwards but managed to get on his feet for a moment while he clasped his hands to his abdomen, crying out in pain.
+At around 7:30 PM, Forrest Kool of Weesaw Township approached Skelly to let him know that a Hudson coupe had brushed fenders with his car.
+Skelly approached the driver and ordered both men to go to the police station, a couple blocks away at Main and Broad Streets.
+Skelly then jumped onto the running board of the Hudson when the driver pulled a Colt .45 caliber automatic gun from the door pocket and fired three bullets.
+One bullet entered his chest, one in his right side, and the third bullet was fired into his back as the wounded officer swayed and swung from the car.
+Skelly stumbled backwards but managed to get on his feet for a moment while he clasped his hands to his abdomen, crying out in pain.
 He fumbled for his gun but the driver fled south.
-Witnesses rushed the officer to the hospital but Officer Charles Skelly died at 11:10 PM.
+Witnesses rushed the officer to the hospital but Skelly died at 11:10 PM.
 His last words were, "Get that guy!"

-After being captured in 1931 in Missouri, Fred "Killer" Burke pled guilty to 2nd Degree Murder of Officer Charles Skelly and was sentenced to life in prison.
-He would serve his sentence at the Marquette State Penitentiary.
+After being captured in 1931 in Missouri, Fred "Killer" Burke pled guilty to 2nd Degree Murder of Skelly and was sentenced to life in prison.
+He served his sentence at Marquette State Penitentiary.

-Charles Skelly was born on May 3, 1904 in Bainbridge Township, Michigan and his body was laid to rest in Crystal Springs Cemetery, Benton Harbor, Michigan.
+Officer Charles Skelly was born on May 3, 1904 in Bainbridge Township, Michigan, and his body was laid to rest in Crystal Springs Cemetery, Benton Harbor, Michigan.